2022–23 Oklahoma City Thunder season: Free agency

 Luguentz Dort was re-signed to a multi-year contract.

 For this offseason, free agency began on June 30, 2022, at 6:00 p.m.
 EST. Derrick Favors, Mike Muscala, Luguentz Dort, Isaiah Roby had upcoming player and team options.
-In addition, Theo Maledon, Vit Krejci, Aaron Wiggins, and Kenrich Williams held non-guaranteed contracts with the team heading into next season.
+In addition, Théo Maledon, Vít Krejčí, Aaron Wiggins, and Kenrich Williams held non-guaranteed contracts with the team heading into next season.
 Melvin Frazier Jr. also held a two-way contract that expired this season.
 On May 17, Derrick Favors exercised his player option for $10.2 million.
 On June 29, the Thunder declined Mike Muscala's team option for $3.5 million and exercised Isaiah Roby's team option for $1.9 million.
 However, on July 3, the Thunder waived Roby as his salary would have become fully guaranteed after exercising his team option.
 On June 30, it was reported that Luguentz Dort agreed to a five-year, $87.5 million deal to stay with the Thunder, which he later signed on July 6.
 Dort and the Thunder negotiated the new deal after his team option for $1.9 million was declined.
 On July 18, it was reported that Kenrich Williams signed a multi-year contract extension worth four-year, $27.2 million, which he later signed on July 20.
 On August 4, the Thunder re-signed Mike Muscala to a two-year, $7 million deal after his team option was declined on June 30.
 On October 26, it was announced that Melvin Frazier Jr. joined the Raptors 905 for the upcoming season.

 On July 2, Eugene Omoruyi signed a two-way contract with the Thunder, splitting time with the Thunder and Oklahoma City Blue.
 Omoruyi spent part of the 2021-22 NBA season on a previous two-way contract with the Dallas Mavericks.
 On October 16, Isaiah Joe signed a contract with the Thunder after being waived by the Philadelphia 76ers.